jameswomack/pep/README.md

 Pep
 =====

-A peppy string interpolation library with filters for inflection, titleization & more.
+A peppy string interpolation library with filters for inflection, articlization, titleization & more.

 `npm install pep`